Welcome to today's edition of the Rush 24-7 podcast.

 Now, even without the public plan, even without Obama's public option, the CBO analysis undercuts one of the fundamental promises Obama has made about health care reform.

-If you like your plan, you'll be able to keep your health care plan.
+If you like your plan, you'll be able to keep your health care plan, period.

 No one will take it away no matter what, unquote.

-So-called nonpartisan CBO disagrees, according to their analysis.
+The CBO, so-called nonpartisan CBO, disagrees according to their analysis.

-The employers would off opt into the public option.
+The employers would opt into the public option.

-There are a lot of employers want to offload this.
+There are a lot of employers who want to offload this.

-Coverage from other sources would decline by 8 million, so 27 million people would be thrown off insurance roles and have to go public option.
+Coverage from other sources would decline by 8 million, so 27 million people would be thrown off insurance rolls and have to go public option.

 You would lose your choice of doctor.

-These numbers will only look worse once a public plan's factored in, and the public plan is just one of the biggest problems of the Kennedy Dodd bill.
+These numbers will only look worse once a public plan is factored in, and the public plan is just one of the biggest problems of the Kennedy-Dodd bill.

-An independent analysis by the Lewin Group shows that a public plan will deprive millions of Americans of their current health care plan.
+An independent analysis by the Lewin Group shows that a public plan will deprive millions of Americans of their current health care plan, depending on eligibility and payments.

-Depending on eligibility and payments, the rates uh could result in up to 119 million Americans being switched by their employers from their existing coverage or transferred to government sponsored coverage.
+The rates could result in up to 119 million Americans being switched by their employers from their existing coverage or transferred to government-sponsored coverage.

 This is why it's Trojan horse, and this is why he's able to deny this.